 Including from the very top.

-Fortunately it wasn’t too cold or windy so we spent quite a bit of time enjoying the different views from up here before heading back on the return journey.
-This more or less followed the same route (though there are no paths at all to follow on this trek so it is always just goes where the guide leads), but it was a lot quicker getting down the snowy bit than it was going up!
+Fortunately it wasn’t too cold or windy so we spent quite a bit of time enjoying the different views from up here before beginning the hike back to our campsite.
+This more or less followed the same route (though there are no paths to follow on this trek so it always just goes where the guide leads), but it was a lot quicker getting down the snowy slopes than it was going up!

-Filip and I essentially gave up all pretext of trying to keep our feet dry and snow out of our shoes and foot-skied/ran down the slope.
+Filip and I essentially gave up all pretense of trying to keep our feet dry and snow out of our shoes and foot-skied/ran down the snowfield.
 Soooooo much fun!
-Even though I’d lost all feeling in my feet by the time we’d gotten to the bottom and both shoes were chockers with snow.
+Even though I’d lost all feeling in my feet by the time we’d gotten to the bottom, and both shoes were chockers with snow.